 Restaurant scheduling is more than matching names to time slots.
 It’s about pr...

 Creating the perfect restaurant schedule may seem like a daunting job, but once you understand the process and get comfortable with the best practices, you’ll be surprised how quickly and easily it goes.

-In this article, the restaurant-management experts at Sling give you a step-by-step guide for putting together the perfect work schedule for your team.
+In this article, we discuss some of the steps for putting together the perfect work schedule for your team.

 The first step in creating a restaurant schedule is to set up shifts for when your team members will work.
 Examine how your business operates and then institute the work schedule (e.g., split shift, rotating shift, 9/80 shift) that works best for you.

 Try your best to always post the new restaurant schedule on the same day and at the same time.
 For example, if you decide to post the new schedule on Monday at 12 p.m., it’s best to always post it on Mondays at 12 p.m.

 Once you’ve settled on the day and time you want to release the new schedule, you can work backward from there to set deadlines for yourself.
 This helps you establish a schedule for scheduling so the job doesn’t go undone until the last minute.

 One of the best ways to save time and effort in the scheduling process is to create a template that you can use repeatedly on every occasion.